 Tell us how your business will be impacted:

-Please call CFIB today to share your concerns about how a costly carbon tax will impact your business, so we can raise them with the government.
+Please call CFIB today to share your concerns about how Manitoba's costly carbon tax will impact your business, so we can raise them with the government.